 At this concert, they join the MCO (conducted by Alexander Weimann) to perform Bach’s F major Lutheran Mass, filled with glorious choruses and deeply moving arias.
 Its name seems like a conundrum.
-The mass is a Catholic form, while Bach was a strict Lutheran during an era of, let’s say, testy relations between Catholics and Protestants.
+The mass is a Catholic form, while Bach was a strict Lutheran during an era of tense relations between Catholics and Protestants.
 Some suggest Bach’s masses were designed to strengthen his ties with the Catholic king who had just come to the throne in Dresden.
 It wouldn’t be the first time a composer wrote something to flatter a royal.
-Consider Handel’s joyful Water Music suite (1717), which the MCO also performs at this concert.
+Consider Handel’s Water Music suite (1717), which the MCO also performs at this concert.
 It was written to give the unpopular King George a regal soundtrack to announce his arrival as he floated down the Thames in his royal barge!

 The concert begins at 7.30pm on Wednesday, October 26th, in Westminster United Church, 745 Westminster at Maryland.
+There will be no intermission for this concert.
 Casual tickets will be available 10 August 2022 here and on MCO’s Ticketline at 204-783-7377.

 Manitoba Chamber Orchestra

 7.30pm, Wednesday, 26 October 2022

 Orchestral Suite No.1 in C Major, BWV 1066

 Johann Sebastian Bach